 - 1 teaspoon sea salt

-I add the tablespoon of butter and gently stir until the Panko is golden brown and toasty.
+Add the tablespoon of butter and gently stir until the panko is golden brown and toasty.

-Store in an air-tight container until ready to use.
-I double up this recipe sometime and sprinkle them on my salads or even my ice cream!
+Store in an airtight container until ready to use.
+I double up this recipe sometimes and sprinkle them on my salads or even my ice cream!

 Spread the melted chocolate into a thin layer on the silicone baking sheet.

-Sprinkle a little more sea salt over the bark if you want it a little more salty.
+Sprinkle a little more sea salt over the bark if you want it a little saltier.

 Place the sheet in the fridge for 5 minutes to set.